Quillen homology of spectral Lie algebras with application to mod $p$ homology of labeled configuration spaces: Computing the Quillen homology of spectral Lie algebras

-Recall from \cite{CE}, \cite[Section 5]{may} and \cite{priddy} that given a $\mathrm{Lie}^{\mathrm{ti}}$-algebra $L$, i.e., an unshifted totally isotropic Lie algebra over $\F$, its $\mathrm{Lie}^{\mathrm{ti}}$-algebra homology is computed by Here $CE(L)$ is the standard Chevalley-Eilenberg complex, defined to be the exterior algebra on $L[1]$ with differential $\delta$ given by Since we are working with shifted, graded totally-isotropic Lie algebras, we use a modified version for ease of notation.
+Recall from \cite{CE}, \cite[Section 5]{may} and \cite{priddy} that given a $\mathrm{Lie}^{\mathrm{ti}}$-algebra $L$, i.e., an unshifted totally isotropic ungraded Lie algebra over $\F$, its $\mathrm{Lie}^{\mathrm{ti}}$-algebra homology is computed by Here $CE(L)$ is the standard Chevalley-Eilenberg complex, defined to be the exterior algebra on $L[1]$ with differential $\delta$ given by There is no divided power part at $p=2$.
+Since we are working with shifted, graded totally-isotropic Lie algebras, we use a modified version for ease of notation.
 First we note that given a $\tiLie$-algebra $L$, there are weak equivalences